jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

    a.
 Greeters at meeting

-      Ann volutuner as a greater.
+      Ann volunteer as a greater.
 Did Ann greet anyone?
 Yes, one person.
-Is this an adouted.
+Is this an useful.
 This is for late attenders.
 One thing discussion of M&O about later attenders.
 Nice to hear about less that regular attenders arrive on time.
 40-60% come late.
 Half meeting Quakers.
 There are kinds of reasons for the meeting to considerate about late attenders.
 Ask about greeters.

       Address change on documentations, including book stamps.
-At the very least, the welcoming material be reprinted, prehaps new labels with print over existing stamps.
+At the very least, the welcoming material be reprinted, perhaps new labels with print over existing stamps.
 Library go ahead a new stamp.

-      In Tempe, greeters came a few minutes early and introduce service along with made point to talk with newcommers after Meeting for Worship is completed.
+      In Tempe, greeters came a few minutes early and introduce service along with made point to talk with newcomers after Meeting for Worship is completed.
 M&O asked to figure out details of to consider our greetings and how we do it?
 No official opener for the meeting.
 15 or 20 minutes early to open up.
 Key is here at the Meeting House.
-San Franscio meeting, during the Gulf War many attenders.
+San Francisco meeting, during the Gulf War many attenders.
-      Eduation.
+      Education.
 Greeter could do.
 Welcome packet include tract Guidelines for Vocal Ministry.
 Give to M&O to review and update and make it our?
 Put in welcome folder.
-Prehaps also include testominies booklet.
+Perhaps also include testomnies booklet.

       Ann mentioned that late attenders cannot sit for 30 minutes.
 What is done in other meetings.
 Personal information shared with M&O be very helpful, M&O could take Friends.
-If Attenders or Members need special accometions notify M&O.
+If Attenders or Members need special accommodations notify M&O.